top of page

 History of Rejection-Sensitive Dysphoria and Its Associated Emotional Dysregulation

-RSD is closely related to emotional dysregulation, a concept that dates back decades.
+RSD is closely related to emotional dysregulation in ADHD, a concept that dates back decades.

 Dr. Paul Wender emerged as a pioneering figure in the study of emotional dysregulation and its relationship to ADHD in the 1960s and beyond.